-Say you’re buying or selling a used car.
-At a certain point in the transaction, asking for the car’s VIN is inevitable.
+Say you're buying or selling a used car.
+At a certain point in the transaction, asking for the car's VIN is inevitable.
+When you sell your car online to Junk Car Medics, we ask for the VIN when providing a quote.
 Why is this series of seemingly random numbers so important in the car selling process?

 Simply put, the VIN reveals to you, the owner (or the prospective buyer) of the vehicle, a whole load of information about the car that will help both buyer and seller ascertain its value.
 On this post, we will let you know how to unlock all this information and more just by examining the 17 digits in the VIN.
 But first, we ask: